yanmingl/Books-Light-up-Life/README.md

 		class detection accuracy.
 However, it is also need to be investigated further as we can not directly to ask the classifier when a neuron is remove instead we just see the out-box/result/accuracy decrease.
 To solve the latter problem, we may move forword to the unsupervised setting.

+July 26, 2022
+- 41/194 for 20 pages on 1.2 dissecting a generator, 1.3 what GAN can not see or generate, 1.4 rewrite the rules, 1.5 summary,
+	2. literature review, 2.1 surogate models or other explanatory models 2.2 salience mothods
+- Since we are not sure that the supervised trainning will influence the expression of causality from activatation/removal of conceptual neurons to objective dimission or not, so we seek help from unsupervised learning.
+We do similar research on generative adervisal network to detect the exsitence of conceptual models, which maps the concepts to neurons.
+	 For each neuron, we visualize its vision area and compare it with all concepts area upon generated image using semantic segmentation, then we determine which concept does the neuron prefer most.
+For all concepts, we can calculte the number of firing neurons.
+We found concepts in neural network.
+It means that there is some correlations between these two dimensions, while causuality test will conducted for further confirmation.
+The results demenstrate that removal/addition of 'mother' neurons affects the suppression/generation of object class.
+To dig deeper, two fascinating things can be found 1) after removing the trees in front of the buildings, then the original hidden building appear 2) the object exsistence are influenced by the rules between the object and background, that is to say, if we activate one door neuron in the sky area, the door does not appear.
+Based on our understanding of DNN, a tool is invented for create realistic images by adding or dropping elements in the graphs.
+For rules, there are another two puzzles, 1) how can we quantify that the GAN can not draw, 2) is that possible to understand how the rule works?
+To solve the first proble, we figured out two ways, 1) compare the distribution between the original image and the generated one for concepts 2) plot those two image and segmentation to see the difference.
+As for rules, so far, we know that the neurons are responsible for processing, how they cooperate is a the domain of rules.
+Knowing rules means to obtain the weights.
+Taking the task, repalcing the pointy roof to leafy trees as an example, a single layer-associate memory layer is introduced.
+This weight is a rank-one sub-space for dictionary transformation.
+Another UI for putting new features from one exsiting image to the modified one is developed with the understading of rules.
+To sum up, 3 tools are designed on intepretable GAN.
+For the following notes, we will summarize the up-to-state research method on intepretability of deep nerual network.